deathbeam/Raylib.NET/README.md

 The goal is to eventually PR some of this stuff to [Raylib-cs](https://github.com/chrisdill/raylib-cs).
 Natives PR requires 5.5 update there first and generator is a lot of effort due to Raylib-cs project structure being quite difficult to work with.
 If I decide that its not worth it, I will just keep this as a separate project.

+### Stuff not being done here

+- Enum to argument mappings - this is raylib design decision, if raylib maintainers decide to provide type info in headers I can parse it, but without it too bad
+- Array->Span mappings - C arrays are fake, ideally raylib should provide C99 [] notation for arrays in headers, but when it doesnt, too bad

 ### Included bindings

 - Raylib